hipay/hipay-docs/hipay-enterprise-sdk-js_3/3-Reference.md

 );
 ```

-## Hosted field container
+## Hosted Fields container

-With the hosted fields integration, customization is entirely up to you.
-Thus, you are in control of the fields external layout (`border`, `background`, etc.).
+With the Hosted Fields integration, customization is entirely up to you.
+Thus, you are in control of the fields' external layout (`border`, `background`, etc.).
-This customization is done by styling the `div` parent container of fields as if it was the `input`.
+This customization is done by styling the `div` parent container of fields as if it were the `input`.

-Hosted iFrames adapt their width and height from the parent container.
+Hosted Fields adapt their width and height from the parent container.
 You need to **explicitly specify a `height`** to your container.

 The example below adds a 1px bottom margin to your fields and sets their height to 24px.